 Because boys don’t write poetry.

-Creech uses this simple, magical method to create a story in which Jack explores the poetry of Robert Frost, writes his own poem about his dog, and eventually comes to invite the poet Walter Dean Meyers to his school.
-It is a short book – can be read in a single sitting – but very touching and moving.
-As a One School, One Book selection (read at home to families), Read to Them recommends it be read in two weeks, and that it be done in conjunction with National Poetry Month (April), to help foster students’ interest in reading and writing poetry.
+Creech uses this simple, magical method to create a story in which Jack explores the poetry of Robert Frost, writes his own poem about his dog, and eventually invites the poet Walter Dean Meyers to his school.
+It is a short book – it can be read in a single sitting – but so touching and moving that it begs to be lingered over.
+We recommends that your families read it over two weeks, giving them time to explore the book and the referenced poems, and maybe even write some poetry together.
+Love That Dog is a great choice to read in conjunction with National Poetry Month (April), to help foster students’ interest in reading and writing poetry.

-Love That Dog thus makes an excellent choice for One School, One Book because it can also teach readers and listeners alike to slow down and appreciate the phrases and clauses and images and descriptions and moments and turns of phrase that make up good poetry – and good prose.
+Love That Dog teaches readers and listeners alike to slow down and appreciate the phrases, images, moments, and turns of phrase that make up good poetry – and good prose, too.
 In presentations to parents on How to Read Aloud, Read to Them’s Bruce Coffey uses an excerpt from Love That Dog to illustrate his one, over-arching meta-tip: How to read prose like poetry.
-It is a lesson well learned thru the sly pleasures of a simple, effective story – the story of a boy writing about his dog.
+It is a lesson well-learned through the pleasure of a simple, effective story – the story of a boy writing about his dog.